-It’s possible to reduce the cost of sailing training by independently learning sailing basics and theory.
+It’s possible to reduce the cost of sailing , either you can train independently by learning sailing basics and theory or you can also avail private yacht in Cancun to travel from one place to another.
 There are many reputable theory classes online and educational YouTube tutorials.

 When searching for the best theory courses, browse tips from experienced sailing travelers.
 Studying theory is nearly as important as getting the proper experience.
 The idea is to gain an understanding of what the crew will be expecting from you and the terminology that will be used while onboard.